-John Elway: Cab Driver Calls Bronco GM ‘Number One,’ Doesn’t Realize Former QB In Backseat [Video]
+John Elway: Cab Driver Calls Bronco GM ‘Number One,’ Doesn’t Realize Former QB Is In Backseat [Video]

 “I don’t roll like that,” Snow explained.

-After it the opinion was offered that John Elway is “cute,” the cabbie professed an inability to gauge the attractiveness of other men.
+After the opinion was offered that John Elway is “cute,” the cabbie professed an inability to gauge the attractiveness of other men.

 Snow was then asked why Elway made the taxi driver’s pick as number one.
 The cabbie said that he thought the 1987 NFL Most Valuable Player was a “great quarterback.”
-When pressed for who his number two pick is, Sam Snow hesitated before professing that New England Patriots quarterback Tom Brady, in his books, comes after John Elway.
+When pressed for who his number two pick is, Sam Snow hesitated before professing that New England Patriots quarterback Tom Brady, in his opinion, comes after John Elway.
 Taxi driver Snow then listed Ben Roethlisberger as his third favorite.

-Finally, the passengers ask Mr. Snow if he would recognize John Elway if he met him in person, to which the cabbie stated that he would.
+Finally, the passengers asked Mr. Snow if he would recognize John Elway if he met him in person, to which the cabbie stated that he would.
 Paige suggested that Snow turn around and look in the back seat.

 “How you doing, man?”
 Elway asked the cab driver, as his mouth became wide with surprise.

 “Oh, come on man?
 You serious?”
-Snow asked Elway, while giving him an all-thumbs, bro-style handshake.
+Snow asked Elway while giving him an all-thumbs, bro-style handshake.

 “I’ve got to take a picture, man.
-Seriously,” the cabbie began to become excited as members of the party laughed in the background.
+Seriously,” the cabbie excitedly said as members of the party laughed in the background.

 The laughter spread through the group when it was suggested again that, perhaps, the cabbie might be interested in sleeping with Elway.

-“No, no, no, no,” Snow insisted, while asking again if he could take a picture together with the star once the group reached their destination.
+“No, no, no, no,” Snow insisted while asking again if he could take a picture with the star once the group reached their destination.

-The passengers then joked with the cab driver, telling him that it was a good thing he listed John Elway as his favorite quarterback, otherwise they would have gotten out and walked.
+The passengers then joked with the cab driver, telling him that it was a good thing he listed John Elway as his favorite quarterback.
+Otherwise, they would have gotten out and walked.
 Mr. Snow spoke again of taking pictures with the Bronco to show to “the guys,” who he predicted would be “jealous” after learning of his good fortune.
 Realizing his once-in-a-lifetime opportunity, the cab driver reminisced over famous NFL players Elway had played with over the years.
-The quarterback graciously joined in with him in, reliving his memories playing against the best in the league.
+The quarterback graciously joined in with him in reliving his memories playing against the best in the league.

 [Featured Image by Ezra Shaw/Getty Images]